 First, we present the description of the semantic model used to represent agricultural concepts, such as fields, farms and tractors in SEMAP's knowledge base.
-After that we discuss how spatial data is added to this model and how to continuously update the environment model by using telemetry data from actual agricultural machines.
-Finally, we make use of SEMAP's capabilities to ground spatial predicates to answer both spatial and semantic queries.
-We demonstrate how to analyze basic spatial predicates between agricultural machines and their environment and how rule-based reasoning is used to identify complex and domain-specific spatial relations.
-The demonstration scenario is the detection of the correct positions of multiple machines in the planned process, especially the correct positioning of a transport vehicle ready for overloading in a maize harvesting campaign.
+After that we discuss how spatial data is added to this ontological model and how telemetry data recorded from actual agricultural machines can be used to continuously update the constructed environment model.
+Next, we demonstrate how to use SEMAP for grounding basic spatial predicates between agricultural machines and their environment and how rule-based reasoning is used to identify complex and domain-specific spatial relations.
+Finally, we present an ontological model for describing agricultural processes in terms of their activities and related events and illustrate how SEMAP's capabilities to answer both spatial and semantic queries, can be used to effectively instantiate the proposed process model to gain more insight into an ongoing agricultural process.